enkidevs/curriculum/sql/dql/what-is-sql/why-learn-sql.md

 It's been around for over 40 years.
 And yet it's the structure for the top 4 databases, and the 3rd most popular programming language in general.

-*Bookmark this insight* to get more details from the Learn More links.

 ---
 ## Practice